tarantool/queue/README.md

 ## Each task is represented as a tuple with 3 fields:

 1. task id - numeric
-1. task status  - new, in progress, etc
+2. task state  - `READY`, `TAKEN`, etc
-1. task data (JSON)
+3. task data

 Queues with ttl, priority or delay support, obviously, store additional task fields.

-Task status is one of the following (different queues support use  different sets of status values, so this is a superset):
+Task state is one of the following (different queues support different sets of state values, so this is a superset):

 * `r` - the task is ready for execution (the first `consumer` executing `take` will get it)
 * `t` - the task has been taken by a consumer
-* `-` - the task is executed (a task is pruned from the queue when it's executed, so this status may be hard to see)
+* `-` - the task is executed (a task is pruned from the queue when it's executed, so this state may be hard to see)
 * `!` - the task is buried (disabled temporarily until further changes)
 * `~` - the task is delayed for some time